Modern languages for the modern enterprise

 Node.js leverages an event-driven, non-blocking, asynchronous I/O framework as its programming paradigm.
 As such, for I/O tasks, Node.js leverages the underlying asynchronous I/O support in the operating system.
 This means you can run thousands of concurrent connections with minimal overhead, allowing your application to react smoothly to high transaction demand in peak hours.

 Swift was introduced by Apple in 2014 and was given to the open source community in December 2015.
 Since then, it has been well received by the development community and jumped to number 15 in RedMonk ranking and to number 11 in the 2017 StackOverflow Developer Survey.
 It has the industry backing of big companies including Apple and IBM.
 There is an ecosystem of frameworks evolving around Swift with different web frameworks being written in Swift, such as Perfect.org, Kitura, and Vapor.
 Conferences and meetups are being held by Swift enthusiasts to exchange Swift experiences and best practices, such as try!
-Swift in New York, Bangalore and Tokyo, and the Swift Summit.
+Swift in New York, and Bangalore.

 All these factors indicate that Swift is a language with great potential.
 But what are the reasons behind all this excitement?
 There are three factors that make it an interesting language.